-We also retrain RLHG~\cite{zhou2021responsive}, L2L~\cite{ng2022learning} and our model on LM\_Listener~\cite{ng2023text2listen} dataset.
+We also retrain RLHG~\cite{zhou2022responsive}, L2L~\cite{ng2022learning} and our model on LM\_Listener~\cite{ng2023text2listen} dataset.
 Table.~\ref{tab:quant_comp_lm} demonstrates the quantitative comparison.
 We can observe that \textit{FD} and \textit{P-FD} of expressions of \ourmodel is about two times better than L2L~\cite{ng2022learning} and three times better than RLHG~\cite{zhou2022responsive}.
 We also achieve state-of-the-art in all metrics evaluating the data distribution distances or accuracy between generation and ground-truth while maintaining the ability to generate more diverse motions.

-\textbf{Qualitative Results.} We first compare with the photorealistic results of RLHG \cite{zhou2021responsive} and L2L~\cite{ng2022learning} in Figure~\ref{fig:comparison}.
+\textbf{Qualitative Results.} We first compare with the photorealistic results of RLHG \cite{zhou2022responsive} and L2L~\cite{ng2022learning} in Figure~\ref{fig:comparison}.
 We feed the EMOCA~\cite{EMOCA:CVPR:2021} 3DMM predictions and the listener appearance into PIRenderer~\cite{ren2021pirenderer} and render the corresponding images frame by frame.
 Since there is no guideline or source code on the renderer's settings in L2L~\cite{ng2022learning}, we use PIRenderer~\cite{wang2018video} official code for training and generation.
 We fine-tune a unique renderer for each speaker-listener pair and render the listener image sequence using the same fine-tuned weight of each pair for all approaches.
-The listener head synthesized by RLHG~\cite{zhou2021responsive}.
-L2L~\cite{ng2022learning}, and ELP~\cite{song2023emotional} exhibit several shortcomings compared to ours: 1) our method demonstrates more expressive behaviors that synchronize with speakers' and target listeners' sentiments (first example), 2) our method can generate diverse head movements compared to other methods (second example).
+Compared to RLHG~\cite{zhou2022responsive}, L2L~\cite{ng2022learning}, and ELP~\cite{song2023emotional}: 1) our method demonstrates more expressive behaviors that synchronize with speakers' and target listeners' sentiments (first example), 2) our method can generate diverse head movements compared to other methods (second example).
 We also demonstrate our method's ability to model emotions and facial behaviors of our model in Figure~\ref{fig:ours}.
 In particular, we show that \ourmodel can generate multiple types of social signals such as smiles, head shaking and blinks.
-These findings suggest the benefits of \pretraining of \ourmodel on the large-scale CANDOR~\cite{reece2023candor} dataset with more diverse dyadic behaviors.
-We'll discuss the limitations of our framework in the supplementary materials.
+These suggest the benefits of \pretraining of \ourmodel on the large-scale CANDOR~\cite{reece2023candor} dataset with more diverse dyadic behaviors.